Retirement Planning A-Z

 Spending StrategiesA spending strategy where withdrawals are a fixed percentage of the current portfolio value each year.
 Withdrawals adjust with market performance, eliminating the risk of portfolio depletion.

 Risk & ModelingA value below which a given percentage of simulation outcomes fall.
-The 10th percentile means 90% of scenarios performed better.
-Used to visualize the range of best-case, worst-case, and typical outcomes.
+The 25th percentile means 75% of scenarios performed better.
+Used to visualize the range of pessimistic, typical, and optimistic outcomes.

 R